dknedlik/GoSolanaRPCClient/README.md

 Details of the Solana RPC API can be found here: https://docs.solana.com/api/http

-I am in no way associated with Solana, this is a side project to learn more about the blockchain and Golang
+I am in no way associated with Solana, this is a side project to learn more about the blockchain and Golang.